 The correct size, length, and gauge of best wood screws for table legs can be difficult to determine when building woodworking projects.
 Besides, to find the right woodworking screws, we need to focus on numerous factors, including the screw sizes, materials, head types and more.
-Fortunately, if you are a beginner, there are still some general guidelines you can follow, like table dimensions in cm, that will help you purchase the right screw type and turn every table into a stable piece of art.
+Fortunately, if you are a beginner, there are still some general guidelines you can follow, like table dimensions in cm, that will help you purchase the right wood screw types and turn every table into a stable piece of art.

 Credit: thesprucecrafts.com